jamis/MazeMaker/README.md

 # MazeMaker

-This is a collection of utilities for instantiating, manipulating, and rendering grids.
+This is a collection of utilities, written in Swift, for instantiating, manipulating, and rendering grids.
 It is specifically designed for representing and creating mazes--randomly generated spanning trees on these grids.

 ## Usage